bmswgnp/RTIMULib-Arduino/README.md

 	//#define GD20M303DLHC_6b                 // GD20 + M303DLHC at address 0x6b
 	//#define GD20HM303DLHC_6a                // GD20H + M303DLHC at address 0x6a
 	//#define GD20HM303DLHC_6b                // GD20H + M303DLHC at address 0x6b

+Once this has been done, all example sketches will build for the selected IMU.

+The actual RTIMULib and support libraries are in the library directory.
+The other top level directories contain example sketches.

+*** Important note ***
+It is essential to calibrate the magnetometers or else very poor results will obtained, especially with the MPU-9150 and MPU-9250.
+If odd results are being obtained, suspect the magentometer calibration!

+## The Example Sketches

+### Build and run

+To build and run the example sketches, start the Arduino IDE and use File --> Preferences and then set the sketchbook location to:

+	.../RTIMULib-Arduino

+where "..." represents the path to the RTIMULib-Arduino directory.
+The directory is set up so that there's no need to copy the libraries into the main Arduino libraries directory although this can be done if desired.

+### ArduinoMagCal

+This sketch can be used to calibrate the magnetometers and should be run before trying to generate fused pose data.
+It also needs to be rerun at any time that the configuration is changed (such as different IMU or different IMU reference orientation).
+Load the sketch and waggle the IMU around, making sure all axes reach their minima and maxima.
+The display will stop updating when this occurs.
+Then, enter 's' followed by enter into the IDE serial monitor to save the data.

+### ArduinoIMU

+ArduinoIMU is the main demo program.
+It configures the IMU based on settings in RTIMUSettings.cpp.
+Change these to alter any of the parameters.
+By default, it runs at 50 (MPU-9150) or 95 (LSM9DS0) gyro and accel samples per second.
+The display is updated only 3 times per second regardless of IMU sample rate.

+Note that, prior to version 2.2.0, the gyro bias is being calculated during the first 5 seconds.
+If the IMU is moved during this period, the bias calculation may be incorrect and the code will need to be restarted.
+Starting at version 2.2.0 this is no longer a problem and gyro bias will be reported as valid after the required number of stable samples have been obtained.

+### ArduinoAccel

+This is similar to ArduinoIMU except that it subtracts the rotated gravity vector from the accelerometer outputs in order to obtain the residual accelerations - i.e. those not attributable to gravity.

+### RTArduLinkIMU

+This sketch sends the fused data from the IMU over the Arduino's USB serial link to a host computer running either RTHostIMU or RTHostIMUGL (whcih can be found in the main RTIMULib repo).
+Basically just build and download the sketch and that's all that needs to be done.
+Magnetometer calibration can be performed either on the Arduino or within RTHostIMU/RTHostIMUGL.

 Check out www.richards-tech.com for more details, updates and news.